ivangfr/docker-swarm-environment/README.md

 docker-machine ssh manager1 docker swarm init --advertise-addr $MANAGER1_IP
 ```

-- Run the commands bellow to get the join-token for manager and worker.
+- Run the commands below to get the join-token for manager and worker.
 In case you want another node to join as a worker or as a manager, you must use those tokens.
 ```
 export MANAGER_TOKEN=$(docker-machine ssh manager1 docker swarm join-token --quiet manager) export WORKER_TOKEN=$(docker-machine ssh manager1 docker swarm join-token --quiet worker)
 ```

-- Run the command bellow to join to swarm `worker1` as worker node.
+- Run the command below to join to swarm `worker1` as worker node.
 ```
 docker-machine ssh worker1 docker swarm join --token $WORKER_TOKEN $MANAGER1_IP:2377
 ```

 #### Create an overlay network

-- Run the command bellow the create an overlay network for swarm
+- Run the command below the create an overlay network for swarm
 ```
 docker-machine ssh manager1 docker network create --driver overlay --attachable my-swarm-net
 ```